Organic Photochemistry

 Introduction

-Organic photochemistry is the study of the chemical reactions of organic molecules that are initiated by the absorption of light.
-This field of chemistry has a long history, dating back to the early 19th century.
-However, it was not until the development of lasers in the 1960s that organic photochemistry began to flourish as a modern field of research.
+Organic photochemistry is the study of chemical reactions of organic molecules initiated by light absorption.
+While its roots trace back to the early 19th century, the development of lasers in the 1960s significantly propelled its growth as a modern research field.

 Basic Concepts

-The basic concept of organic photochemistry is that light can be absorbed by a molecule to promote an electron to a higher energy level.
-This excited state molecule can then undergo a variety of chemical reactions, including bond cleavage, isomerization, and cycloaddition.
+The fundamental principle involves light absorption by a molecule, promoting an electron to a higher energy level (excited state).
+This excited molecule can then undergo various reactions, including bond cleavage, isomerization, and cycloaddition.

 Equipment and Techniques